Acute Care Inpatient

 Plan Your Own

-Dietetic interns have a one-week rotation to plan their own learning objectives and experiences to meet their professional goals.
+Dietetic interns have a two-week rotation to plan their own learning objectives and experiences to meet their professional goals.
 Recent examples of areas of dietetics they have gained exposure to include:

 - sports nutrition